ansible/ansible-rulebook/docs/actions.rst

 .. note::
     ``--controller-url`` and ``--controller-token`` cmd options must be provided to use this action

+    In order to access event information under the ``ansible_eda`` namespace, be sure to check the box for "Prompt on launch" for the Variables field within the job template.
+Similarly, if you plan to limit host execution based on event information, enable "Prompt on launch" for the Limit field within the job template.

 .. list-table::
    :widths: 25 150 10